April 18, 2024

 To start, here are some basic tidbits of info to remember:

 The scientific term for “walking pattern” is gait.
+The above picture is a typical gait pattern.

 There is an inverse relationship between musculoskeletal foot conditions and your gait.
 Foot issues can lead to gait abnormalities as you try to accommodate new pain while still getting to the places you need to go.
 However, abnormal walking patterns can also put you at risk of developing additional problems.